Champagne Tastes®

 Instructions

 • In a medium saucepan, bring cream to a boil and immediately remove from heat.
 Add chocolate, and stir until creamy.
-Add bourbon.
+Add vanilla and bourbon.

 • Pour chocolate mixture into the graham cracker crust.
 Set pie carefully onto a level surface in your fridge, and allow to set 4-5 hours.